-This new and exciting book, scheduled to publish for the 2012 centenary of Alan Turings birth in London, includes a large number of the most significant contributions from the 4-volume set of the Collected Works of A. M. Turing.
-These contributions, together with a wide spectrum of accompanying commentaries from current world-leading experts in many different fields and backgrounds, provide insight on the significance and contemporary impact of A.M.
-Turings work.
+In this 2013 winner of the prestigious R.R.
+Hawkins Award from the Association of American Publishers, as well as the 2013 PROSE Awards for Mathematics and Best in Physical Sciences & Mathematics, also from the AAP, readers will find many of the most significant contributions from the four-volume set of the Collected Works of A. M. Turing.
+These contributions, together with commentaries from current experts in a wide spectrum of fields and backgrounds, provide insight on the significance and contemporary impact of Alan Turing's work.

-Offering a more modern perspective than anything currently available, this unique work gives wide coverage of the many ways in which Turings scientific endeavours have impacted current research and understanding of the world.
-It provides a great service to researchers, and at the same time is an approachable entry-point for the large number of people who have limited training in the science, but would like to learn more about the details of Turings work.
+Offering a more modern perspective than anything currently available, Alan Turing: His Work and Impact gives wide coverage of the many ways in which Turing's scientific endeavors have impacted current research and understanding of the world.
+His pivotal writings on subjects including computing, artificial intelligence, cryptography, morphogenesis, and more display continued relevance and insight into today's scientific and technological landscape.
+This collection provides a great service to researchers, but is also an approachable entry point for readers with limited training in the science, but an urge to learn more about the details of Turing's work.

 Researchers and scientists interested in the context and significance of Turing's impact on artificial intelligence, artificial neural networks, morphogenesis, cryptology, the philosophy of mind, mathematics, computing, computer science, informatics, morphogenesis, philosophy and the wider scientific world.

 Part I. How Do We Compute?
 What Can We Prove?

 Part II.
 Hiding and Unhiding Information: Cryptology, Complexity and Number Theory

 Part III.
 Building a Brain: Intelligent Machines, Practice and Theory

 Part IV.
 The mathematics of emergence: the mysteries of morphogenesis

 Alan Mathison Turing by Max Newman